-It surprises me to find that I am now over 45, living in Wokingham with my partner and son, who at the time of writing, is nine years old.
+It surprises me to find that I am now over 50, living in Wokingham with my (civil) partner and son, who at the time of writing, is fifteen years old.
 It has been an eventful, exciting, and sometimes challenging few years, but absolutely the best of my life.

-I’m a qualified Breastfeeding Counsellor with several years’ experience of working with parents antenatally and postnatally.
-I also run a local Bumps & Babies group and a breastfeeding support group at a nearby Children’s Centre.
+I’m a qualified Breastfeeding Counsellor with over ten years’ experience of working with parents antenatally and postnatally.
+I currently run an online zoom breastfeeding support group on Tuesday mornings; use the contact form if you’d like the link.
 I am empathic, non-judgemental, and passionate about empowering parents to make decisions that work for them.
-I’ve recently taken up podcasting and I’m having great fun producing monthly episodes of Sprogcast.
+I also train breastfeeding peer supporters, who then go on to support women in their local community.

-As a Breastfeeding Counsellor and as a doula, my role is to provide support to new parents in a range of situations, including difficulties about sleep, which are often but not always related to feeding.
+As a Breastfeeding Counsellor and an antenatal teacher, my role is to provide support to new parents in a range of situations, including difficulties about sleep, which are often but not always related to feeding.
 I take a non-judgemental approach to supporting each parent in the situation they are in (and do not feel that I need to influence their decision-making).
 I am extremely knowledgeable about the common challenges of parenting a newborn and have supported many parents of older babies and toddlers.
 I’m aware that not all parents make the same decisions that I would, but also that decision-making is influenced by multiple factors and that very often there is no single right answer.
-In recent years, more of my work has involved providing support online via Facebook, email and twitter, and I am very aware of the unique challenges of counselling in an online environment.
+In recent years, more of my work has involved providing support online via zoom and whatsapp, and I am very aware of the unique challenges of counselling in an online environment.

-On the rare occasion when I get some spare time, I like to knit, read, run, go geocaching, and eat chocolate with a high cocoa content.
+On the rare occasion when I get some spare time, I like to knit, read, swim in open water, and eat chocolate with a high cocoa content.
 Not necessarily all at the same time, but believe me, it can be done.

 Although training with and working for NCT are a big part of my life, and I’m proud to be an NCT Breastfeeding Counsellor, everything written on this website is my own or a guest’s content, and does not intend to represent NCT in any way.